October 2025 Google Play Policy Updates: Key Changes for Child Safety, Finance & Health Compliance

 Additionally, they are prohibited from accessing sensitive data, such as photos, contacts, or location, to protect users from predatory practices.

-Highlight Compliance in Listings: Update app descriptions to emphasize transparency, using phrases like "secure credit solutions" or "privacy-first loans."
-This builds trust and aligns with Google's algorithm favoring compliant apps, potentially boosting conversion rates.
+Highlight Compliance in Listings: Update app descriptions to emphasise transparency, using phrases like "secure credit solutions" or "privacy-first loans."
+This builds trust and aligns with Google's algorithm favouring compliant apps, potentially boosting conversion rates.

-Monitor Competitor Strategies: Analyze how rival financial apps adjust their metadata post-policy update.
+Monitor Competitor Strategies: Analyse how rival financial apps adjust their metadata post-policy update.
 A/B testing descriptions with compliance-focused messaging can help identify high-performing terms, maintaining a competitive edge.

 Google clarified the exceptions and examples of violations under its Manipulated Media policy, reinforcing its stance against misleading or deceptive content.

-Clarification also confirms that system-level default contacts role handlers are eligible for default handler exemptions in contact prioritization and management.
+Clarification also confirms that system-level default contacts role handlers are eligible for default handler exemptions in contact prioritisation and management.

 A direct link to the definition of "sharing" has been added in the Play Data Safety section, helping developers better understand what constitutes data sharing.